 What started out as a gathering of equine publishers evolved into a one day seminar held in conjunction with the American Horse Council Convention in Washington, DC.
 By the mid 80’s, AHP had branched out to hold its own seminars and also held a winter seminar until 1995.

 “I’ve attended every seminar since 1975.
 Each one of them holds a unique memory for me from meeting “Dallas” star Patrick Duffy in 1984 to holding the awards ceremony in a movie studio in 2000 to meeting the napkin folding king in New Orleans.
 But the most important memories are the AHP members who I have, and will continue, to travel to these seminars with me.”

 – Chris Brune, AHP Executive Director

-Click here to see a complete list of the past AHP gatherings held from 1970 to today.
+Click on title above to see a complete list of the past AHP gatherings held from 1970 to today.
 Recent seminars are listed below.

 “If the only thing I did at the AHP seminar was network, it would be well worth the price of admission.
 But there is oh so much more!
 Lots of great speakers and presentations, interesting out-of-industry keynote speaker, and something for everyone no matter your involvement in the industry.
 Can’t wait for next year!”

 “It’s not just a seminar, but a gathering of the minds and spirit that makes the industry what it is.”

 – Megan Arszman, Freelance writer

 “AHP has kept my business alive with ideas and inspiration.
 I love the members, we’re like family.
 I always get great value from my membership.”